justin-echternach/wit_tut/README.md

 These are just my experiments for learning how to use wasmtime and the wasm component model.

+The outgoing-handler was based on an example from wasmCloud. https://github.com/wasmCloud/wasmCloud/tree/main/examples/rust/components/dog-fetcher

 ## Build the components
 ```bash
 chmod +x ./build.sh